Kronos-Intelligence/wow-raid-analytics/docs/data_model.md

 # Power BI Data Model

-This document describes the data model used for the World of Warcraft Raid Analytics Power BI dashboard.
+This document describes the data model used for the **World of Warcraft Raid Analytics** Power BI dashboard.

-The model combines prepared analytical datasets with dimensional and supporting tables created within Power BI.
-The structure allows the dashboard to move from high-level raid analysis to detailed fight, player, and ability-level analysis.
+The model combines cleaned analytical datasets prepared through Python with dimensional and supporting tables created directly within Power BI.
+This structure allows the dashboard to move from high-level raid analysis into detailed fight, player, and ability-level analysis.

 ---

 ## Model Architecture

-The project follows this general architecture:
+The project follows this general analytical pipeline:

 ```text
 World of Warcraft Combat Logs